CORRECTED-Fukushima's ground zero: No place for man or robot

 What to do with the nearly million tonnes of radioactive

-water is one of the biggest challenges, said Akiro Ono, the site
+water is one of the biggest challenges, said Akira Ono, the site

 manager.
 Ono said he is "deeply worried" the storage tanks will